kazuki43zoo/csv-bulk-commands/README.md

 Search files that matches conditions specified by `--dir` and `--files`.

 * You need to specify a base directory using the `--dir`
-* You need to specify a target file using the `--files`
+* You need to specify a target file path suffix using the `--files`

 ## How to run